 Canada has some of the top artists in the world in the music industry and women are at the spearhead of both pop and R&B music in the country.
-You may be wondering who are the best canadian female singers in 2019?
+You may be wondering who are the best Canadian female singers in 2022?
 Well, read on to learn the answer.
-This list guide features our Top 15 Best Female Canadian Artists (of Pop/R&B singers) in 2019.
+This list guide features our Top 15 Best Female Canadian Artists (of Pop/R&B singers) in 2023.
 These are amongst some of the best female musicians in Canada today.

 1. Jessie Reyez

 Back In 2014, she and musician King Louie released a joint album titled “Living in the Sky.”
 In late 2016, she released the singles album titled “Shutter Island” and “Figures.”

 On April of 2017, Reyez released her debut song EP, Kiddo.

 She received a total of two 2017 iHeartRadio Much Music Video Awards proposals for the Best New Canadian Artist and the Fan Fave Video for the famous “Shutter Island.”

 She also won the Juno Award for Breakthrough Artist of the Year at the Juno Awards held in 2018.
 Later the same year (2018), she earned a SOCAN Songwriting Prize nomination for the song titled “Cotton Candy.”

 In August of 2018, she co-operated with rapper Eminem on the “Nice Guy” and also “Good Guy,” from the music album Kamikaze and then released her second EP Being Human in Public (in 2018).

 “I was very small when I started making music,” Musician Reyez says.
 “I think the very first song might have been when I was like, in class one, maybe?
 It was so really ironic, cause it was a child talking about taking time with growing up.” – Musician Jessie Reyez interview with Billboard Magazine.

 2. Alessia Cara